adamchinkc/tfidf_wiki/README.md

 Objective
 ---------------------------------------------
-This project intends to find a fast way to identify the keywords for the news article.
-Based on the feature of news article, term frequency–inverse document frequency (tf-idf) allows quick use of new keywords identified and fixs the trends of using new words/ new phrases in news.
+This project intends to find a fast way to identify the keywords in the news article.
+Based on the feature of the news article, term frequency-inverse document frequency (TF-IDF) allows quick use of new keywords identified and fixes the trends of using new words/ new phrases in news.

-In this project, idf is calculated by using the articles in Wikipedia.
+In this project, IDF is calculated by using the articles in Wikipedia.
 The adoption of TFIDF is fast and more accurate than using only a few articles in recent time, which would enlarge IDF when some hot topics are frequently discussed.

 Limitation
 ---------------------------------------------
-Using TFIDF alone is not recommended for topic modelling in news topic.
-Other factors like trendiness, coexictence of keywords and noise of some common words would also be considered when constructing a topic model.
+Using TFIDF alone is not recommended for topic modeling in news topic.
+Other factors like trendiness, the coexistence of keywords and noise of some common words would also be considered when constructing a topic model.

-For any enquires, please contact me at adam.kc.chin@gmail.com.
+For any inquiries, please contact me at adam.kc.chin@gmail.com.